Guy-Shaw/ssh-show-digests/README.md

 The small digest IDs are ephemeral.
 They are not related to the digests in any meaningful way outside of the current report.
-Another run of the same program might assign a different digest-id any given digest.
+Another run of the same program might assign a different digest-id to any given digest.
 They are just number stamps, in order of arrival for each new digest.
 But for a single report, all occurrences of a digest get the same digest-id.